Subjects taught in Scoil Chroí Ró Naofa

 Parents of incoming Junior Infants are invited to bring their child to see the school, classroom, schoolyard, etc. during the last week of the school year prior to their enrolment in September.
 This visit aims to reassure the child and parent about the transition to Primary School.

-The school schedules annual Parent-Teacher Meetings, usually early in the second term.
+The school schedules annual Parent-Teacher Meetings, usually in November.
 Parents are regularly made aware, however, that they may make an appointment to meet their child’s teacher at other times if required.
 Teachers, likewise, might request an appointment with parents to discuss the child’s progress or other concerns.
 The school welcomes and encourages all co-operation with parents that might lead towards the happiness and progress of their child.